adrido/minetest-mapper-cpp/doc/manual.rst

 	It also significantly reduces the amount of information the `--verbose`_ option can report.

-	When used with a leveldb backend, the option `--database-format`_ should preferably be used as well.
+	When used with a LevelDB backend, the option `--database-format`_ should preferably be used as well.

+	**Background**

 	Normally, minetestmapper will read a full list of coordinates (not the contents) of existing blocks from the database before starting map generation.
-This option disables this query, and instead, causes and all blocks that are in the mapped space to be requested individually, whether or not they are in the database.
+This option disables such a query, and instead, causes and all blocks that are in the mapped space to be requested individually, whether or not they are in the database.

 	Querying the database for a block coordinate list beforehand is time-consuming